 ![]() |

-The Rolleston graveyard in 2022 for Sir Lancelot's 175th anniversary |
+| The Rolleston graveyard in 2022 for Sir Lancelot's 175th anniversary.
+Henry is the only sibling absent from the graveyard. |

 Lunatic Asylum

 Today he would be described as "mentally subnormal" or with "learning disabilities" but in his day "weak-minded", "defective" or "idiot" were still used.
-He'd had this condition since childhood.
+He'd apparently had this condition since childhood.

 Northumberland House was built as a private mental hospital in 1822 on the south bank of the New River on Green Lanes, opposite Finsbury Park.
 It was licensed as a lunatic asylum by 1829 and there are records of visits by officials from the "Metropolitan Commission in Lunacy" from that date.